LukeThayer/Conways-Game-of-life/README.md

   The game is made of a 2D grid where each cell is either "dead" or "alive" and every cycle each cell either lives or dies depending on the amount of cells directly around it.

-  for a full explenation :
+  For a full explenation :
   [Conway's wiki page](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)